jrhurley2/TDInterface-Public/README.md

 # TDInterface-Public
+  ⚠️ 7/15/2023 - We will no longer be supporting TradeStation.
+I will try to keep it up to date, but I dont' have the time to test its.
+If anyone wants to volunteer, let me known.   ** ⚠️

 > ⚠️ **TDA is working on their migration with Schwab.
 At this time you can NOT get an API key. ** ⚠️
 >